porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/about.md

 ## Benefits for business, design and development

 **Ship faster and focus on value.**
 Stop wasting time on repetitive work and recreating things that already exist.
 Use the components and working methods to enable faster releases and quick iterations.
-Focus on valuable results and solving important problems.
+Focus on valuable results and on solving important problems.

 **Improve user experience.**
 Reusing the pre-built design elements ensures a consistent look and feel across different products, platforms and disciplines.<!--  Design patterns along the products that match the marketing and improve familarity, brand awareness and overall experience. --> Along the products that match the marketing, design patterns improve familarity, brand awareness and overall experience.
 TODO: Abstimmen ?!?